About the Journal

 There are no article processing charges for publishing in Evidence Based Library and Information Practice.

-EBLIP is indexed by Library Literature & Information Science Full Text; Library, Information Science and Technology Abstracts (LISTA); Library and Information Science Abstracts (LISA); SCOPUS; Emerging Sources Citation Index, and The Informed Librarian Online.
+EBLIP is indexed in Library Literature & Information Science Full Text; Library, Information Science and Technology Abstracts (LISTA); Library and Information Science Abstracts (LISA); SCOPUS; Érudit; Web of Science Emerging Sources Citation Index (ECSI); and The Informed Librarian Online.
 Individual articles are searchable in the Directory of Open Access Journals.

 Journal Archiving and Digital Preservation

 EBLIP participates in the CLOCKSS Archive.
 The CLOCKSS system has permission to ingest, preserve, and serve this Archival Unit.

 EBLIP is also archived by the COPPUL Private LOCKSS Network and the PKP Private LOCKSS Network.

 The University of Alberta Library hosts the Open Journal Systems (OJS) software used by Evidence Based Library and Information Practice.
 OJS is open source journal management and publishing software developed, supported, and freely distributed by the Public Knowledge Project under the GNU General Public License.

 2006-2008 Lindsay Alcock, Memorial University of Newfoundland, Canada

 2011-2014 Alison Brettle, University of Salford, United Kingdom